 Bringing a Rental Car to Cozumel

 Can you take a rental car to Cozumel?
-Yes, it is possible to bring a rental car on to the island of Cozumel as an alternative to renting a car in Cozumel.
-If you plan to visit other destinations in the Riviera Maya and want to have a rental car for your whole trip including Cozumel it is best to rent a car in Cancun, see our full guide.
+It is possible to bring a rental car to the island of Cozumel as an alternative to renting a car in Cozumel.
+If you plan to visit other destinations in the Riviera Maya and want to have a rental car for your whole trip, including Cozumel, it is best to rent a car in Cancun, see our full guide.

-This car ferry including car is very comparable price-wise as just taking the passenger ferry from Playa del Carmen and other ways to get to Cozumel.
-A car plus 2 passengers is around 500-750 pesos total.
-You can take the car ferry from Punta Venado which is just 10km south of Playa del Carmen.
+This car ferry, including the car, is comparable price-wise to just taking the passenger ferry from Playa del Carmen and other ways to get to Cozumel.
+A car plus two passengers is around 1000-1500 pesos total.
+You can take the car ferry from Punta Venado, just 10km south of Playa del Carmen.

 There are multiple ferries per day.
-Check the ferry website for current exact times.
-The site is mostly translated in English, but some pages aren’t but even without much Spanish you should be able to figure out the times and other important details.
+Check the ferry website for the current exact times.
+The site is mostly translated into English, but some pages aren’t even without much Spanish.
+You should be able to figure out the times and other important details.

 Location: Punta Venado, Q. Roo, Mexico

-This article is only an account of our personal experience with rental cars in Cozumel.
+This article only accounts for our personal experience with rental cars in Cozumel.
 This is not legal advice.
-Laws can change or other circumstances arise on the island that may make the information contained here incorrect.
+Laws can change, or other circumstances arise on the island that may make the information contained here incorrect.

 We do not make any guarantees of the legal accuracy of any statements made in this article.
 We take no responsibility for how you use the information in this article.
-We are in no way liable for your actions or any loss or penalties that result as they relate to renting a car in Cozumel or any activity mentioned on this website.
+We are in no way liable for your actions or any loss or penalties resulting from renting a car in Cozumel or any activity mentioned on this website.

 Places in Mexico to Visit Before or After Cozumel

-If you’ve got more time to explore Mexico there are some amazing places nearby you should check out.
-If you can’t fit it in on this trip consider them on your next trip.
-Make sure to check out some of our other Mexico articles to fuel your wanderlust.
+If you’ve got more time to explore Mexico, there are some amazing places nearby you should check out.
+If you can’t fit it in on this trip, consider them on your next trip.
+Check out some of our other Mexico articles to fuel your wanderlust.